lightning/bolts/00-introduction.md

    * An uncooperative close of a *[channel](#channel)*, accomplished by broadcasting a *[commitment transaction](#commitment-transaction)*.
-This transaction is larger (i.e. less efficient) than a *[closing transaction](#closing-transaction)*, and the *[peer](#peers)* whose commitment is broadcast cannot access its own outputs for some previously-negotiated duration.
+This transaction is larger (i.e. less efficient) than a *[closing transaction](#closing-transaction)*, and the *[peer](#peers)* whose commitment is broadcasted cannot access its own outputs for some previously-negotiated duration.
    * _See related: [mutual close](#mutual-close), [revoked transaction close](#revoked-transaction-close)_